Paul has been passionate about preparing, cooking, and eating healthy food for over 30 years. Born in the UK, he now lives in Florida.

 - Saves energy: These pans are an efficient way of cooking thanks to their insulation and lower water requirement.

-- Locks in more of the nutrients: The shorter cooking times and less water used means that the food preserves more of its minerals and vitamins than with regular pans, where dilution can cause issues.
+- Locks in more of the nutrients: The shorter cooking times and less water used means that the food preserves more of its minerals and vitamins than with regular pans, where dilution can be an issue.

 - Color and flavor is retained: Pressure cookers use steam rather than water to cook food, this means that less color and taste is lost.

-- Only one piece of equipment: You can make an entire meal with one pan, this means less storage room needed, less stove space occupied, and less to clean.
+- Only one piece of equipment: You can make an entire meal with one pan, this means less storage space needed, less stove used, and less to clean afterward.

 - Kitchen stays cool: Unlike regular pans which throw out heat and steam, pressure cookers hold in the steam and heat resulting in a cooler kitchen.